FastReload/UCR-Schedule-Recommender/README.md

 ### course_filter.py
 - Filters the course data based on specific criteria such as department, course type, or division.
 - Useful for creating targeted subsets of the dataset (e.g., Computer Science electives only).
+- Also adds what type of course it is at the end (eg: requirement_category: "core")

 ### split.py
 - Splits a large combined course JSONL into smaller files categorized by department or level.